stacksjs/nanofaker/docs/features/auto-install.md

 # Auto-Install Locale Packages

-Nanofaker can automatically install missing locale packages when you try to use them.
+ts-mocker can automatically install missing locale packages when you try to use them.
 This feature makes it easier to work with different locales without manually managing dependencies.

 ## Configuration